 "These factors are not just central elements of overall health and wellbeing — they are critical drivers of healthy longevity," Dr. Kaiser explains.
 It's important to remember that longevity precedes independence, he says.
 The better your health markers (such as blood pressure, strength and balance), the more likely you are to retain and enjoy independence in old age.

 In fact, "functional independence is directly dependent on physical fitness," a February 2015 study in Rejuvenation Research notes.
 The study points out direct relationships between physical fitness levels in older adults and their risks for heart disease, cognitive decline, muscle loss and disability — all of which influence one's independence and longevity.

-But exercise doesn't have to be intense work: Harvard Health Publishing reports that simply adding walks to your daily routine can decrease your chance of becoming disabled by 28 percent.
+But exercise doesn't have to be intense work: Harvard Health Publishing reports that simply adding walks to your daily routine can decrease your chance of developing physical health complications by 28 percent.